dongludeeplearning/dongludeeplearning.github.io/pages/about.md

 #### XIAN JIAOTONG UNIVERSITY (XJTU), School of Computer Science and Technology

-**Position**: Graduate Research Assistant, 09/2013-07/2016
+**Position**: Graduate Research Assistant, Sep 2013 -- July 2016.

 **Research Project**: General Characteristics and Classification of Chinese Folk Songs with Machine Learning;
-**Accomplishments**:Constructed a Chinese Folk Song MIDI database, proposed a design combing music theory and data mining technology to explore the inherited meme of a specific regional folk songs, and improved classification among different regions, one published paper and Presentation on 12th SMC Conference. <[Articles](https://github.com/dongludeeplearning/MIR) >
+**Accomplishments**:Constructed a Chinese Folk Song MIDI database, proposed a design combing music theory and data mining technology to explore the inherited meme of a specific regional folk songs, and improved classification among different regions, one published paper and Presentation on 12th SMC Conference.

 +  Applied improved N-Apriori algorithm to show the shallow music patterns and designed one improved multi-layer melody clustering method based on edit distance contains both direction and value, to refine the most representative structures as the general characteristics of certain region music.
 +  Proposed a synthetic feature model with both global and local perspectives.
 Tested this model by using 10-fold cross-validation with three classifiers- Decision Tree, SVM, Bayesian Network, and two measurements-Accuracy and F-measure.
 The results indicated our model having the best performance.

+**Publication**(Co-First author):  J. LI, ***Lu DONG***, J-H DING, X-Y YANG; Exploring the General Melodic Characteristics of XinTianYou Folk Songs [C],12th Sound and Music Computing Conference, Maynooth, Ireland.
+2015:393-399.   <[Paper](https://github.com/dongludeeplearning/MIR) >

 **Research Project**: Infrared Image Fusion